KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Robotics and Autonomous Systems, Bristol Robotics Laboratory, 2019
+* Ph.D in Robotics and Autonomous Systems, University of Bristol and University of the West of England, 2019
 * Master of Science in Robotcs, Systems and Control, ETH Zürich (jointly with Disney Research Zürich), 2014
 * Bachelor of Technology with Honors in Mechanical Engineering, Indian Institute of Technology Hyderabad, 2012